Crockpot Peanut Butter Soup

 Can this Peanut Butter Soup cook all day?

 If you have a slow cooker that cooks at a low setting, this soup can cook for eight hours while you’re at work.
-Just add the peanut butter and cook for another hour and dinner is ready.
+When you get home, just add the peanut butter and cook for another hour and dinner is ready.
 You can also cook for a shorter time on high if you want it done more quickly.

 I used my favorite Crock-Pot 3.5 Quart Slow Cooker (affiliate link) for this recipe, but a slightly larger size will also be fine.